 Dr. Pomeroy attended Trinity College in conjunction with The University of Toronto Faculty of Medicine.
 In 1876 he was listed in the census as a medical student residing at 58 Richmond St., West in Toronto with his brother Robert (who was also listed as a student).
 Dr. Pomeroy graduated M.B. in 1878 and he began practicing medicine in Dresden.
 His office was located at the corner of St. George Street and Main Street.
 His brother Robert also became a physician and he is known to have practiced in the United States.

 Dr. and Mrs. Pomeroy immigrated to Missouri in 1890.
-They were parents, to 2 sons and 1 daughter.
+They were parents to 3 children.
 John “Burdette” Pomeroy was born in Kansas City, Missouri on the 9th of March of 1890.
-John “Reynolds” Pomeroy was born in St. Louis, Missouri on the 9th of November of 1893.
-Enid L. Pomeroy was born in Missouri in March of 1895.
+John “Reynolds” Pomeroy was born in St. Louis, Missouri on the 9th of November of 1893 and Enid L. Pomeroy was born in Missouri on the 14th of March, 1896.